skeept/dotvim/bundle/vim-addon-manager-known-repositories/README.markdown

 # DEPRECATION WARNING

 **[VAM-KR][1] REPOSITORY IS NOW A MIRROR OF [VIM-PI][2].
-YOU SHOULD POST ALL ISSUES AND PULL REQUESTS THERE.
+YOU SHOULD POST ALL ISSUES AND PULL REQUESTS TO THE LATTER.
 ANY CHANGES TO THIS REPOSITORY RESULTING IN A MERGE CONFLICT WITH UPSTREAM WILL BE DELETED BY A CRON JOB.**

 [1]: https://github.com/MarcWeber/vim-addon-manager-known-repositories
 [2]: https://bitbucket.org/vimcommunity/vim-pi